Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 .. attention::

-    In some cases, a setting might not be exposed through the interface, but there might be workarounds to make it work.
+    In some cases, a setting might not be exposed through the interface, but there might an alternative path to make it work.
 This is the case for custom transpiler passes, which cannot be set through the primitives interface, but pre-transpiled circuits can be sent if setting the option ``skip_transpilation=True``.
 For more information, please refer to the API reference or source code of the desired primitive implementation.